UsabilityEngineering/ux-journal-kidhanna/j01/README.md

 #### **Weaknesses**
 - **Efficiency**: Adjusting times manually was slow due to the lack of a rapid-cycling option when holding either the "+" or "-" button
 - **Visibility**: The screen’s text didn’t align with the side buttons, and the fast timeout made the display difficult to view
-- **Feedback**: No visual or audio indicators confirmed when a button was pressed, making it harder to know if my input was registered
+- **Feedback**: No visual indicators but slight audio indicators from clunky buttons confirming when a button was pressed, making it harder to know if my input was registered
 - **Mental Model**: The "Next" button moved between settings (time, temperature, day parts), but it wasn’t immediately obvious.
-A clearer layout or better labeling could improve users' understanding of the workflow.
+The delay between the sections flashing took too long and time between each flash was annoying.
+A clearer layout, better labeling, and or better timing could improve users' understanding of the workflow.

-User timeout was a bit too fast
-Screen text doesn't line up with side buttons Viewability for when the screen times out is too dark Holding a button wouldn't rapidly cycle options Nothing showing that a button was able to be pressed with lights or icons Without a manual can be a process

 #### **Suggestions for Improvement**
 1. Implement **rapid-cycling** for adjustments when holding down the "+" or "-" buttons.
 2. Use **highlighted text or indicators** to align options better with side buttons.
 3. Extend the screen’s timeout and increase backlight brightness for improved **visibility.**
 4. Add **audio feedback** or visual indicators to show button presses are being registered.
+5. Using another on of PR01

 Despite its flaws, the thermostat’s basic scheduling functionality worked as intended, albeit with some frustration.